ctse020/superoffice/webplugin/readme.md

 4) Add button or menuitem in SOWeb

-Make the call to the JavaScript (note that all files should be in the \so_arc\template\ folder on the server):
+Make the call to the JavaScript (note that all files - mailtemplate and attachments - should be in the \so_arc\template\ folder on the server):
 <pre>
 GenerateEmailWithAttachments('test1.somail', 1, 2, 0, 0, 'attachment1.pdf,attachment2.pdf,attachment3.pdf')
 </pre>